Events help you answer questions such as:

 - In the group of users who installed the app on a certain day, how many users made a purchase within 7 days after installing?

 - In the group of users who installed the app on a certain day, how many users leveled up within 14 days after installing?

 Watch a video tutorial:

 Cohort events are defined based on information from your attribution tracker.
 Any user interaction that your app reports to your tracker (sends an event to the tracker) can be used to define a cohort event so you can track the stats for it in aggregate.

-If you use Singular's attribution service, the in-app events that your app sends to the Singular server appear automatically in the user-level attribution logs (see Exporting Attribution Logs).
+If you use Singular's attribution service, the in-app events that your app sends to the Singular server appear automatically in the user-level attribution logs (see Attribution-Logs">Exporting Attribution Logs).

 However, they are not automatically grouped by cohort and measured in aggregate.